 - US.
 Department of the Interior

-There are also crowdfunding sites like kickstarter, Crowdrise, or Indiegogo where you can grow money for your small business.
+There are also crowdfunding sites like Kickstarter, Crowdrise, or Indiegogo where you can grow money for your small business.
 You can use a compelling story as an opportunity to share your business inspirations, goals and cultural root to the public.

 Small Business Loans for Native American-owned Businesses

-If you’re not able to qualify for a grant, a small business loan is your next best option.
+If you’re not able to qualify for a grant, a small business loan is your next best business financing option.
 Before you apply for a small business loan, understanding the metrics like interest rates, loan usage, and the repayment schedule is important since all these metrics can affect your small business.
 Here is a list of the best Native American small business loans for 2019:

 - Community Development Financial Institution (CDFI) Loans

-CDFIs are private nonprofits financial institutions that provide funding, investment, training, and mentorship to small businesses in economically deprived communities.
+CDFIs are private nonprofit financial institutions that provide business funding, investment, training, and mentorship to small businesses in economically deprived communities.
 U S. Treasury Department supervises these CDFIS and some of them are certified as “Native CDFIs,” Half of the CDFI’s activities are to serve Native Americans, Alaska Natives, and Native Hawaiians.
 The main purpose of these CDFIs is to provide these distressed communities with an alternative to traditional lending.

 Native American-owned businesses find it hard to secure funding via mainstream banks due to bad credit score, lack of adequate financial resources, and seclusion from thriving communities.
 CDFIs provide short and medium-term business loans with terms up to five years at an interest rate ranging from 6% to 36%.
 The lower end rates are what a traditional lender would charge to businesses.